ENG 111, Fall 2017

 The course will be conducted in workshop fashion, requiring individual work at the computers, small group discussion and exercises, peer evaluation, and group or student/instructor conferences.
 There will be a few sessions which are predominantly lecture and discussion, but there will be a good deal of in-class writing and a number of Internet-based projects, so you should expect to and be prepared to work in class at every scheduled meeting.

 For each college course that you enroll in, you should expect to spend two to three hours outside of class for every hour of seat time in order to study and to complete your assignments.
 English 111 is no different.
-We will meet for approximately three hours per week, which means that you should plan to devote six to nine hours per week outside of class to complete the work, do the research, study the handbook sources and the assigned on-line readings and lessons.
+We will meet for approximately three hours per week, which means that you should plan to devote six to nine hours per week outside of class to complete the work, do the research, study the handbook sources and the assigned on-line readings, videos and lessons.
 This class will require you to do on-line research.
 This course will not require a printed reader or textbook.

 Grading and Assignments